RocketChat/Rocket.Chat/README.md

 ## Issues and Feature Requests

 [Github Issues](https://github.com/RocketChat/Rocket.Chat/issues) are used to track bugs, tasks, and feature requests on the roadmap.
+To view the historical archive of old feature requests, visit [this link](https://forums.rocket.chat/c/feature-requests)

 ### Stack Overflow